 The State Bar of California has published a sample form for an attorney’s charging lien that complies with Rule 3-300 that you can include in your fee agreement.

 Starting out on your own and not sure how to get paid?
 CEB has you covered with a full discussion of fee collection and sample forms in California Client Communications Manual: Sample Letters and Forms, chap 9.
 There’s also a sample attorney’s lien in CEB’s Fee Agreement Forms Manual §1.38.
-CEB has related CLE programs on Attorney Fee Agreements & Fee Disputes: Basics and Recent Developments 2010 and Collecting on a Judgment Without a Writ of Execution, both available On Demand.
+CEB has a related CLE program on Legal Ethics issues of Attorney Fee Agreements, available On Demand.
 Also check out CEB’s program Making Sure You Get Paid: Accounts Receivable Management, available for FREE!

 Found this blog post interesting?
 Check out our related post Suing Your Client to Get Paid.